aspose-cells/Aspose.Cells-for-.NET/README.md

 ## Aspose.Cells for .NET

+[Aspose.Cells for .NET](http://www.aspose.com/products/cells/net) is an Excel Spreadsheet Programming API allowing software developers to manipulate and convert spreadsheet files from within their own applications.
+A combination of APIs and GUI controls - Aspose.Cells for .NET speeds up Microsoft Excel programming and conversion.

-This repository contains some projects and example code that will help you to write your own application using [Aspose.Cells for .NET](http://www.aspose.com/.net/excel-component.aspx).
+This repository contains [Examples](Examples), [Plugins](Plugins) and Showcase projects for [Aspose.Cells for .NET](http://www.aspose.com/products/cells/net) to help you learn and write your own applications.

 <p align="center">
   <a title="Download ZIP" href="https://github.com/asposecells/Aspose_Cells_NET/archive/master.zip">